wrightflyer/XFM/README.md

 ```
 and those are the exact same names that are used in the JSON file (well part from "Name" which has special handling)

+### Auto creation of JSON

 At the bottom left of the Setup screen is a tick box (which is also influenced by the "saveJSON" entry in the settings.json file) that says whether the editor should save JSON patch files automatically on receipt from XFM.

 ![](readme_pics/save_json.png)

 So if this item is ticked and then you transmit the patch called "WGGL" from XFM then as the editor receives it, it will automatically write it to PATCH_WGGL.json on disk.
 My thinking behind this option was that if you wanted to automatically archive the patches in XFM you could ensure this option was ticked then just go through all the patches in XFM, one by one, and transmit them to the PC.
-You'd then find your disk stuffed with PATCH_WGGL.json, PATCH_ORG.1.json, PATCH_F.TRP.json, PATCH_PSYC.json and so on - then store them away somewhere safe so you can now go on to use the editor to wreck them all! ;-) In the ZIP file look at the "factory" directory and you will hopefully find copies of all the factory patches for XFM already extracted in this way.
+You'd then find your disk stuffed with PATCH_WGGL.json, PATCH_ORG.1.json, PATCH_F.TRP.json, PATCH_PSYC.json and so on - then store them away somewhere safe so you can now go on to use the editor to wreck them all! ;-) In the ZIP file look at the "factory" directory and you will hopefully find copies of all the [factory patches](https://github.com/wrightflyer/XFM/tree/master/factory) for XFM already extracted in this way.
 So even when not connected to XFM you can load in factory patches and have a nose around to see what their control settings and route window look like.
 Talking of route window...

 ## The Route window